Okipa/laravel-brickables/README.md

 }
 ```

-Finally, use the `@brickableResourcesCompute` directive under the last displayed brick in the view:
+Finally, use the `@brickableResourcesCompute` directive under the last displayed brick in the page:

 ```blade
     {{ $page->getFirstBrick(OneTextColumn::class) }}